pkp/plagiarism/README.md

 ## Similarity Check Settings

-There are several iTheticate similarity check settings that can be configured via the plugin.
+There are several iThenticate similarity check settings that can be configured via the plugin.
 1. Similarity Check Options
    * `addToIndex` -- The submission will be added to all valid node groups for future matching
    * `excludeQuotes` -- Text in quotes of the submission will not count as similar content